-Petronila Rogers, Instructor (2005) School of Arts and Education A.S., Angelina College B.A., Stephen F. Austin State University M.A., Stephen F. Austin State University
+Petronila Rogers, Instructor (2005)

+School of Arts and Education

+A.S., Angelina College

+B.A., Stephen F. Austin State University

+M.A., Stephen F. Austin State University

-Jeremy Sanches, Instructor (2014) School of Business and Technology A.A.S., Angelina College Electrical
+Jeremy Sanches, Instructor (2014) School of Physics and Technology

+School of Business and Technology A.A.S., Angelina College